Every year, the American Studies Association provides early access to the program schedule so members can plan their time at the annual meeting.

 Members can access the program three ways:

 - A searchable, online program is made available in early summer through All Academic, the ASA's conference management system.
 This program is updated continuously.

-- An online version of the program book will be made available in early fall through the support of Johns Hopkins University Press, which publishes the print program of the annual meeting.
+- An online version of the program book is available in early fall through the support of Johns Hopkins University Press, which publishes the print program of the annual meeting.
 The online program book also becomes archived among the Library of Congress's collection of past meetings.

 - Additionally, the ASA coordinates a conference app that gives members the ease of managing their weekend schedule from their mobile device.